Andrii Klantsa

-Andrii Ivanovych Klantsa (Андрій Іванович Кланца, born 24 June 1980) is a Ukrainian cardiac surgeon and organizer of health care of the highest qualification category, scientist., Merited Doctor of Ukraine (2013), Doctor of Science in Public Administration, Candidate of Medicine, Director of Communal nonprofit enterprise «Khmelnytskyi regional cardiovascular center» of Khmelnytskyi Oblast Council (2019), deputy of the Khmelnytskyi Oblast Council (2020).
+Andrii Ivanovych Klantsa (Андрій Іванович Кланца, born 24 June 1980) is a Ukrainian cardiac surgeon and organizer of health care of the highest qualification category, scientist, Merited Doctor of Ukraine (2013), Doctor of Science in Public Administration, Candidate of Medicine, Director of Communal nonprofit enterprise «Khmelnytskyi regional cardiovascular center» of Khmelnytskyi Oblast Council (2019), deputy of the Khmelnytskyi Oblast Council (2020).

 Biography

-Klantsa was born on 24 June 1980 in Kamianets-Podilskyi, Khmelnytskyi Oblast, USSR.
+Klantsa was born on 24 June 1980 in Kamianets-Podilskyi, Khmelnytskyi Oblast, Ukraine.
 After completing the ninth grades of secondary school he entered Kamianets-Podilskyi Medical college.
 Then he was studying at the Bucovinian State Medical Academy, majoring in General Medicine, which he graduated with honors in 2002.
 He passed an internship in cardiac surgery at the Institute of Cardiovascular Surgery of the National Academy of Medical Sciences of Ukraine named after M.M.
 Amosov.

 He started his career in 2004 as a cardiac surgeon at the Department of cardiac and endovascular surgery, interventional radiology of Khmelnytskyi Regional Hospital, and from 2007 to 2015 he was the head of this department.

 2010–2013 - training at the National Academy for Public Administration under the President of Ukraine.

 2015–2019 - Chief Doctor of Khmelnytskyi Regional Cardiology Dispensary.

 In December 2019, he was elected as a director of the Khmelnytskyi Regional cardiovascular center of Khmelnytskyi Oblast Council.

 In October 2020, he was elected a deputy of the Khmelnytskyi Oblast Council.
 As a deputy of the regional council, in August 2022 he was on a working visit to the State of Utah (United States) with the aim of establishing international cooperation regarding the support of Khmelnytskyi region during the war.